BitcoinDesign/Guide/guide/multiple-wallets.md

 - Wallet-specific settings
 - Conveniently allow switching between wallets

-However, we guide users towards using a single, primary private key to construct several wallets.
-This simplifies the [backup process]({{ '/guide/how-it-works/backups/' | relative_url }}) to reduce the risk of loss of wallet.
-This is acceptable from a security perspective, because the wallets with larger amounts are either view-only (keys are external), or additionally protected by requiring multiple signatures (from the partner, hardware wallet, or assisted custody provider respectively).
+However, we guide users towards using a single, primary private key to construct several wallets, as shown in the diagram below.

 {% include picture.html
    image = "/assets/images/guide/multiple-wallets/key-distribution.png"
    retina = "/assets/images/guide/multiple-wallets/key-distribution@2x.png"
-   alt-text = ""
-   width = 800
+   alt-text = "Diagram of how keys are distributed across wallets" width = 800 height = 423
-   height = 398
 %}

+This simplifies the [backup process]({{ '/guide/how-it-works/backups/' | relative_url }}) to reduce the risk of loss of wallet.
+This is acceptable from a security perspective, because the wallets with larger amounts are either view-only (keys are external), or additionally protected by requiring multiple signatures (from the partner, hardware wallet, or assisted custody provider respectively).

 Remember to guide users during wallet setup towards best practices around [progressive security]({{ '/guide/getting-started/principles/#security' | relative_url }}).
 Even with strong guidance, you often still want to allow users to deviate, to accomodate their unique use case and context.